Undergraduate Course: Research Methods and Statistics 2 (PSYL10126)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 3 Undergraduate)

 ||Availability||Available to all students

-This course builds on the knowledge acquired in Research Methods and Statistics, focussing on the linear model and extensions into the generalized linear model.
-Specifically, the course will begin with a refresher of simple regression, and then build to consider many aspects of multiple regression including interactions, model evaluation and model building.
-Importantly, throughout the course it will be shown how ANOVA and regression are equivalent models.
-In the latter stages of the course we will consider generalized linear models with outcome variables which are binary or count.
+This course builds on the knowledge acquired in Research Methods and Statistics, focusing on the linear model and data reduction methods.
+Specifically, the course will begin with a refresher of simple regression, and then build to discuss multiple regression including interactions, model evaluation and model building.
+The course will then discuss and demonstrate the equivalence of ANOVA and regression.
+The last section of the course will cover data reduction methods and cover the fundamentals of survey design, principal components analysis, and factor analysis.

-The course is taught via a mix of large group lectures, smaller group labs, problem sets and homework.
+The course is taught via a mix of lectures, labs, problem sets and homework.
 Students will be encouraged to participate in group discussions in all aspects of the course, but are especially encouraged to make use of office hours.
 The regular homework exercises will provide a means of tracking student development and be a source of regular formative feedback.

 Information for Visiting Students